 Call Us TODAY on 020 3588 4240

-The Oldest Sheriff’s Office Remembers It’s Mentor
+The Oldest Sheriff’s Office Remembers Its Mentor, Sheriff London

-“There are lots of pretenders to the throne in the world of UK High Court enforcement – but today’s blog is all about my mentor, Alastair Black, CBE, DL.
-I found this picture just recently and all the memories of being involved with the Office of Sheriff came flooding back.
-Alastair is standing next to me at the end of a softball match between Burchell & Ruston, and Nathan & Co in which the Under Sheriffs slugged it out against the Sheriffs Officers.
-Also, in the photo are Peter Westwood, Under Sheriff of Surrey, and John Hargrove, who went on to become the Under Sheriff of Greater London after Alastair retired.
+Our CEO Claire Sandbrook fondly remembers her mentor, in a blog reflecting nearly 40 years of enforcement experience in the UK.
+There are lots of pretenders to the throne in the world of UK High Court enforcement – but today’s blog is all about my mentor, Sheriff London, Alastair Black, CBE, DL.
+I found this picture just recently, and all the memories of being involved with the Office of Sheriff came flooding back.
+Alastair is standing next to me at the end of a softball match between Burchell & Ruston, and Nathan & Co, in which the Under Sheriffs slugged it out against the Sheriffs Officers.
+Also, in the photo are Peter Westwood, Under Sheriff of Surrey, and John Hargrove, who went on to become the Under High Court Sheriff of Greater London after Alastair retired.

 Alastair was unrelated to me.
 I crossed his path by applying for a job as an audio typist straight from secretarial college.
 With his support I went on to complete my law degree and became a partner in the firm when I qualified as a solicitor in 1989.